 The answer to this question is - almost anything!
 Physics majors pursue a wide variety of career paths, many of which are not what you might expect.
 (Click on the image to the right to enlarge it.)
 While many careers do not involve direct use of physics ideas, the critical thinking skills you develop while studying physics give you an advantage in any field.
 For example, studies have shown that physics majors are among the top scorers on the entrance exams for both medical school and law school (MCAT and LSAT).

 Of course, many physics graduates do enter technical fields, such as engineering, computer or informations systems, and other closely related STEM fields.
 However, over 25% of physics degree holders enter non-STEM fields.
 New physics graduates enter the workforce with widely varying job titles, and are employed right across the nation, and internationally.

 About 75% ofTennessee Tech physics graduates move on to graduate school in various fields of physics or engineering.
 However, others have enterered employment as technicians, teachers, management, or even started their own business.

-The Society of Physics Students (SPS) provides a very useful Careers Toolbox that allows you to explore the career opportunites for physics graduates.
+The Society of Physics Students (SPS) provides a very useful Careers Toolbox that allows you to explore the career opportunities for physics graduates.

 The American Institute of Physics also provides information about the employment of physics graduates.